 Dog Owner Wants To Make Sense Of Certain Weird Behavior His Pet Displays, Gains Clarity From Canine Lovers

-Dogs, just like humans, have quirks too.
-They have odd behaviors you won't find in other dogs.
+Dogs, just like humans, have their quirks.
+They display odd behaviors that you won't find in other dogs.

-Part of a dog owner's responsibility is to determine the meaning behind the odd behavior.
-Most of them may be harmless, but if there's any concerning behavior, it's best to have your dog checked by the veterinarian immediately.
+Part of a dog owner's responsibility is to determine the meaning behind these unusual behaviors.
+Most of them may be harmless, but if there's any concerning behavior, it's best to have your dog checked by a veterinarian immediately.

 So what are some peculiar habits witnessed by other dog owners?
 When you come across a dead animal or a pile of garbage, your natural reaction is probably to steer clear of it.